 “Integrated POC-based diagnosis will help reduce detection time considerably and thus translate diagnosis from bench to bedside.
 An efficient POC sepsis diagnostic platform could expand health care access and impact populations worldwide.”
 (Dr Anupam Jyoti)

-Sepsis is a life-threatening illness which refers to a systemic (body-wide) infection accompanied by inflammation.
-Newborn infants are extremely vulnerable to it, given their naïve and under-developed immune system — especially in the first four weeks of the neonatal period.
+Sepsis is a life-threatening illness that refers to a systemic (body-wide) infection accompanied by inflammation.
+Newborn infants are extremely vulnerable to it, given their naïve and underdeveloped immune system — especially in the first four weeks of the neonatal period.

-Early diagnosis is thus the key to effectively manage the infection.
-Conventional diagnostic methods are, however, time consuming.
+Early diagnosis is thus the key to effectively managing the infection.
+Conventional diagnostic methods are, however, time-consuming.

 Hence, in a new Clinica Chimica Acta article, researchers at Shoolini University, IIT Hyderabad and Amity University, Rajasthan, collaborated closely to map out the current point-of-care methods for improved diagnosis of neonatal sepsis and their limitations.

 Their review cracked the code and shed light on the emerging biosensing technologies that can revolutionise diagnostics in the future and help decrease mortality associated with neonatal sepsis.